All Episodes

 Right.

-Um, but of course, deficient is pretty nasty.
+But of course, deficient is pretty nasty.

 You don't want a deficient government.

-Uh yeah, I like that.
+Yeah, I like that.

 I like it.

-So you think the republic's better, that it's better to have like an intelligentsia kind of making sure that people don't stupidly mismanage.
+So you think the republic's better, that it's better to have like an intelligentsia kind of making sure that people don't stupidly mismanage?

-I I would that would be my leaning.
+I would, that would be my leaning.

 Yeah.

-I would I I am a republican in that sense.
+I am a Republican in that sense.

 Yeah.

-But I just haven't seen anything that's better happen yet.
+But I still don't think it's perfect, you know, but I just haven't seen anything that's better happen yet.

-Yeah, I had that idea.
+Yeah, I had that smart enough to discover it.

 I thought of this.

-Um, I mentioned this on the the IRL show a little bit that like if we could vote rather than vote for a representative vote for us, if we could all like all 10,000 of us that have this one representative could just kind of just all 10,000 of us could vote yes or no one by one, and then the majority of that 10,000 would be the yes or the no vote for that person that that representative, that node.
+I mentioned this on the IRL show a little bit that like if we could vote rather than vote for a representative to vote for us, if we could all like all 10,000 of us that have this one representative could just kind of just all 10,000 of us could vote yes or no one by one.

-So the the representative would just be replaced by like a digital node that would then calculate all its constituents yes or no's and then say like this portion, this portion of the representation said yes.
+So the representative would just be replaced by like a digital node that would then calculate all its constituents yes or no's and then say like this portion, this portion of the representation said yes.

-And so you'd have like 460 nodes, all like with a yes, a final yes or no tally from their constituents.
+And so you'd have like 460 nodes all like with a yes, a final yes or no tally from their constituents.

-I think for certain things we could do that.
+I think for certain things, we could do that.

 We don't need like drastic heat of the moment decisions made for things that aren't war, more or less.

-Well, and wouldn't it be neat if there was some sort of like a uh government sponsored uh program online, right?
+A lot of right, you know, well, and wouldn't it be neat if there was some sort of like a government sponsored program online, right?

-Where you could go in and with your social security number, make an account just like a banking account, right?
+Where you could go in and with your social security number, make an account, just like a banking account, right?

 And after you do that, you could vote on every single bill.

-And so it wouldn't actually have an impact on whether or not a bill would pass, but what it would do is publicly show what the constituents of constituents of every representative actually think about an issue, then you could score your representatives at the end of their term or when they go up for re-election based on how often their vote actually aligned with the will of their specific constituents.
+Then you could score your representatives at the end of their term or when they go up for re-election based on how often their vote actually aligned with the will of their specific constituents.

-I would love love that.
+I would love, love that.

-Um super cool.
+That would be super cool.

 Right.

-I mean, didn't the CEO of LifeLock put his social security number on a billboard?
+I mean, didn't the CEO of Lifelock put his social security number on a billboard?

-Life lock's like a um identity protection service.
+LifeLock's like an identity protection service.

-That's a brave man.
+That's brave man.

-I wonder how that worked out for him.
+I wonder how that worked out.

 I think it worked out.